-We find that the intervention is successful at resolving individual constraints to investment in quality.
-Take-up of the technology in control villages was relatively low at 10 percent.5 By comparison, in treated villages, take-up was 89 percent.
-In other words, bundling input credit, information, and a price premium guarantee is sufficient to achieve nearly universal investments in quality upgrading for aflatoxin prevention in our context.
-This finding is in line with a growing body of evidence on the potential of bundled interventions (Abate et al., 2018; Deutschmann et al., 2021; J-PAL and CEGA, 2022; Suri and Udry, 2022).
+We find that the intervention is highly effective at increasing adoption of the food safety technology: adoption increases from about 10 percent in control villages to around 90 percent in treated villages.
+In other words, bundling input credit, information, and a price premium guarantee is sufficient to achieve nearly universal investment in quality upgrading for aflatoxin prevention in our context.
+This finding is somewhat unique in magnitude but is in line with a growing body of evidence on the potential of bundled interventions (Abate et al., 2018; Deutschmann et al., 2021; J-PAL and CEGA, 2022; Suri and Udry, 2022).
+Information and credit alone are often insufficient to achieve significant investments in quality, but pairing extension with a market for quality can increase investment and quality outcomes (Bold et al., 2022; Hoffmann et al., 2022).